Updated: Oct 4

 It got the point where I felt more clear than I had been in awhile, and even though I was still crying a little and coming out of the fog, I felt more stable and aware.

 And just like always, I felt better afterwards.
 I wasn’t guilt-tripping myself anymore.
-I wasn’t as fearful and thinking about all the things that could go wrong.
+I wasn’t as fearful and stuck thinking about all the things that could go wrong.
 And I felt more capable of handling what was coming my way, no matter how daunting it had just seemed 15 minutes ago.

-And yes, it was just yesterday that this happened, so I’m still in the middle of this whole ordeal.
+And yes, it was just recently that this happened, so I’m still in the middle of this whole ordeal.
 And of course, I’ll be the first to admit that even now I’m not perfect on this.

 But really, who is?
 The point is that I am now even more aware of how to take care of myself going forward both on this issue and any issue that comes my way, I am here and ready to admit that I still have work to do, and I’m always down to work on it and be more aware of it so that over time things will be even more healed.